 \section{Discussion and Conclusion}

-We used the Hamilton-Jacobi method to investigate the dispersive field theory models in this paper.
+In this paper, we used the Hamilton-Jacobi method to investigate the effects of the MDR on the Hawking radiation.
 Our results suggest that the thermal spectrum of radiations near horizon is robust.
 In fact, if the difference between the modified dispersion relation and the relativistic one was suppressed by the fundamental energy scale $m_{p},$ we found that the deviation of the effective Hawking temperature from the standard one was also suppressed by $m_{p}$.
-For a particle with the typical energy $\omega\sim\frac{m_{p}^{2}}{M}$, the deviation was given by powers of $\frac{m_{p}^{2}}{M^{2}}$.\ Nevertheless, there are some potential corrections to the effective Hawking temperature which are not included in our calculations:
+For a particle with the typical energy $\omega\sim \frac{m_{p}^{2}}{M}$, the deviation was given by powers of $\frac{m_{p}^{2} }{M^{2}}$.\ Nevertheless, there are some potential corrections to the effective Hawking temperature which are not included in our calculations:

 \begin{enumerate} \item[$\left( a\right) $] Back-reaction effects which occurs at order $\frac{\omega}{M}$.
 For a particle with $\omega\sim\frac{m_{p}^{2}}{M}$, they are order of $\frac{m_{p}^{2}}{M^{2}}$.
 However, the Hamilton-Jacobi method is incapable of computing them since the metric is fixed in this method.
-On the other hand, back-reaction appears in the the null geodesic method\cite{IN-Kraus:1994by,IN-Kraus:1994fj} to ensure energy conservation during the emission of a particle via tunneling through the horizon.
+On the other hand, back-reaction appears in the null geodesic method \cite{IN-Kraus:1994by,IN-Kraus:1994fj} to ensure energy conservation during the emission of a particle via tunneling through the horizon.
 These corrections lead to non-thermal corrections to the black-hole radiation spectrum.
-Note that there are some attempts to incorporate back-reaction effects into the the Hamilton-Jacobi method using the rainbow metric\cite{CON-Medved:2005yf,CON-Ding:2013bz}.
+Note that there are some attempts to incorporate back-reaction effects into the Hamilton-Jacobi method using the rainbow metric \cite{CON-Medved:2005yf,CON-Ding:2013bz}.

 \item[$\left( b\right) $] Higher order WKB corrections.
 In the Hamilton-Jacobi method, we take the semi-classical limit $\hbar\rightarrow0$ and keep only leading order terms to calculate the Hawking temperature.
 Therefore, one may wonder if the Hawking temperature could receive higher order corrections in $\hbar$ beyond the semiclassical one.
 The corrections has been estimated in \cite{CON-Banerjee:2008cf} and was given by powers of $\frac{m_{p}^{2}}{M^{2}}$.
-However for the non-dispersive case, several authors\cite{CON-Yale:2010tn,CON-Chatterjee:2009mw,CON-Wang:2009zzw} argued that the tunneling method yielded no higher-order corrections to the Hawking temperature.
-Whether such arguments also work for the dispersive models needs to be checked. \end{enumerate}
+However for the usual case, several authors \cite{CON-Yale:2010tn,CON-Chatterjee:2009mw,CON-Wang:2009zzw} argued that the tunneling method yielded no higher-order corrections to the Hawking temperature.
+Whether such arguments also work for the MDR cases needs to be checked. \end{enumerate}